 When taking pictures, every photographer naturally tries to look as closely as possible through the viewfinder in order to get the best shot.
 This is not possible for wearers of spectacles.
 Nevertheless, taking great pictures is still not a problem while wearing spectacles, if you pay attention to a few things.

 Some people like to take pictures of atmospheric landscapes, while others prefer to take portrait pictures of people.
 Photography is one of the best-loved hobbies in the world.
 As a wearer of spectacles one often has to make a difficult choice: should I take photos with or without my spectacles?
 For everyone who takes pictures with a smartphone or a simple digital camera this is not a question.
 You simply look at the display and press the button.
 With modern digital single-lens reflex (SLR) cameras it is possible to take photographs both with and without spectacles.

 Cameras with correction lenses

-With a digital SLR camera, the diopter of the viewfinder can be optimally adjusted for the photographer's own vision.
-Approximately 90%of all eyeglass wearers then get along just fine without glasses.
-However, purchasing a so-called correction lens is really only worthwhile if your vision is strongly impaired – by a diopter greater than 6.
-The correction lens is screwed onto the viewfinder and enables you to see clearly through it without glasses.
+With a digital SLR camera the dioptre of the viewfinder can be optimally adjusted for the photographer's own vision.
+Approximately 90 per cent of all people who wear spectacles then get along just fine without them.
+However, purchasing a so-called correction lens is really only worth it if your vision is strongly impaired – by a dioptre greater than 6.
+The correction lens is screwed onto the viewfinder and makes it possible for you to see clearly through it without spectacles.

-Those with presbyopia have a real advantage when photographing without glasses.
+People with presbyopia have a real advantage when photographing without spectacles.
 It's true they can no longer see close-up very well and have to hold the newspaper as far away as possible in order to be able to read it.
-However, since the refractive power of the viewfinder is calibrated so that objects at a distance of 3 feet are in focus, the sight problem is rectified.
+However, since the refractive power of the viewfinder is calibrated so that objects at a distance of one meter are in focus, the sight problem is thus rectified.
 You can see clearly and sharply and there is nothing to prevent you from taking a great picture.